Above all, a business is there to make money. It’s your primary responsibility. Money means profit.

-Making decisions needs a yardstick, making judgements on how you are doing.
+Making decisions needs a yardstick, make judgements on how you are doing.
 Those judgements need to be made against what you thought would happen, i.e. your plan.

 For example, put together a 12-month plan.
 This represents what your aspirations and are, and how see the future unfolding.

 Planning can be broken down into a number of steps.